zeroxoneafour/polonium/docs/faq.md

 X11 is not officially supported, but you can drop an issue and I can see if I can fix it.
 Include a log!

+### There is a latency before windows are fixed/tiles are updated OR windows will not fix/tiles won't update

+You can turn the latency down to 1ms or up to 200ms in the settings, under callback delay.
+Higher latencies should fix issues with slow computers, but lower ones will make the script smoother.

 ---

 <div align="center"><sub>